stan-alam/AWS/AWS_CSA/Chap01/notes.md

 ## Amazon Relational Database Service (AMAZON RDS)

    **Amazon RDS** provides a fully managed relational database with support for many popular open source and commercial database engines.
-It's a cost-effective service that allows organizations to launch secure, highly available
+It's a cost-effective service that allows organizations to launch secure, highly available, fault-tolerant, production-ready databases in minutes.
+Because Amazon RDS manages time-consuming administration tasks, including backups, software patching, monitoring, scaling, and replication, organizational resources can focus on revenue-generating applications and business instead of mundane operational tasks.

+## Amazon DynamoDB

+   **Amazon Dynamo/DB** is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
+It is a fully managed database, and supports both document and key/value data models.
+Its flexible data model and reliable performance make it a great fit for mobile, web, gaming, ad-tech, Internet of things..etc.

+## Amazon Redshift

+  **Amazon Redshift** is a fast, fully managed, petabyte-scale data warehouse service that makes it simple and cost effective to analyze structured data.
+AWS RedShift provides a standard SQL interface that lets organizations use existing business intelligence tools.
+By leveraging columnar storage technology that improves I/O efficiency and parallelizes queries across multiple nodes, Amazon RedShift is able to deliver fast query performance.
+RedShift architecture allows orgs to automate most of the common admin tasks associated with provisioning, configuring and monitoring a cloud data-warehouse.

+## Amazon ElastiCache

+  **Amazon ElastiCache** is a webservice that simplifies deployment, operation and scaling of an in-memory cache in the cloud.
+The service improves the performance of web apps by allowing organizations to retrieve information from fast, managed, in memory caches, instead of relying entirely on **slower disk-based  databases**.
+As of now, ElastiCache Memcached and Redis cache engines.

+## Management Tools

+  **AWS provides a variety of tools that help organizations manage your AWS resources.
+The following section is an overview of these management tools.

+## Amazon CloudWatch

+  **Amazon CloudWatch** is monitoring service AWS Cloud resources and the applications running on AWS.
+It allows organizations to collect and track metrics, collect and monitor log files, and set alarms.
+By leveraging **Amazon CloudWatch**m organizations can react, as necessary, to keep applications running smoothly.

+## AWS CloudFormation